Jmef19/u-tad-webII-final/README.md

 ## Possible Improvements

-- Better organization of user use cases into separate subfolders.
+- Better organization of code in `domain/` folder.
 - Refactor and structure the `services/` folder more clearly.
 - Implement reusable middleware functions to handle common logic (e.g., auth, error handling).
-- Maintain consistent formatting across use cases, DAOs, and routes.
+- Maintain consistent formatting across entities, use cases, DAOs, and routes.
-- Implement tests to ensure the app runs correctly and remains stable.
+- Implement more and better tests to ensure the app runs correctly and remains stable.